MicrosoftDocs/azure-dev-docs/articles/ai/get-started-securing-your-ai-app.md

 >[!NOTE]
 >OpenAI uses the `model` keyword argument to specify what model to use.
 Azure OpenAI has the concept of _unique model deployments_.
 When you use Azure OpenAI, `model` should refer to the _underlying deployment name_ chosen during Azure OpenAI model deployment.

-Once this function completes, the OpenAI client is properly configured and ready to interact with Azure OpenAI services.
+Once this function completes, the client is properly configured and ready to interact with Azure OpenAI services.

 ### Response stream using the OpenAI Client and model